zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 **Usage**:

-Calculate the median.
+Calculates the median.

 **Parameter description**:

 -   number1,number1…: 1 to 255 digits of a Double or Decimal type.
     -   When the input value is a String type or a Bigint type, the operation is performed after the implicit conversion to a Double type, and other types throw exceptions.
     -   Return NULL when the input value is null.
-    -   When the input value is a Double type, it will be converted to the Array of Double by default .
+    -   When the input value is a Double type, it converts to the Array of Double by default .
--   partition by \[col1, col2…\]: specified columns to use window function.
+-   partition by \[col1, col2…\]: Specifies columns to use window function.

 **Return value**: